Thinking of buying a coffee machine this Christmas? Get the lowdown on the latest models to consider.

 Our best on test is both affordable and delightfully easy to use, offering several grind options to suit your needs.
 But it’s not all good news – the manual coffee grinder at the bottom of our test results table won’t take long to tire you out.

-See our pick of the best coffee grinders for 2019.
+See our pick of the best coffee grinders to buy.